Chapter 16: Torres Strait Island Home

 Governor Bourke distributed copies of the book in high places.
 Fifty copies were sent to the Colonial Agent General, one to Lloyd’s, with an unspecified number to be passed on to Lord Glenelg’s department and the Admiralty.
 The rest of them went to bookshops.
 The book is, as all would agree, a gem, and certainly the fullest account of the shipwreck.
 All later versions of the story have drawn from it.
 It also, incidentally, reinforced the view that the Isabella mission was an outstanding success and a credit to the colony.

 The first editorial correction occurs when it describes Lewis’s interview with Ireland aboard his schooner.
-King understandably inserts all the details contained in Ireland’s Sydney testimony, but the lad had actually told Lewis little and what he did say was vague and inconsistent.
+King understandably inserts all the details contained in Ireland’s Sydney testimony, but what the lad had actually told Lewis was vague and inconsistent.

 The next correction occurs when King states that Lewis decided to visit Erub ‘in the hope that the Aroob (Erub) people might know something more of the fate of Sexton and D’Oyly than the Murray Islanders’.15 This conflicts with the letter entrusted to Duppa just before Lewis sailed for Erub, in which the captain confidently announced to the next visiting ship that he had obtained ‘the only two living’.16